Many years have passed since last traveling through Moheshkhali, across the Shaheed Ziaur Rahman Bir Uttam Bridge connection found on the road

 north towards Badarkhali, on this unnamed and dusty (or even often mud-bogged) extension of the Z-1004 mangrove island road; northbound from

 the Adinath Temple and Bazar, out beyond the firewood collectors' meeting-house and west from the grounds of the Australian Leadership University

 College, a location of quiet—yet decisive—lecture and instruction.

 At the foot of the memorial bridge, on one of the eastern shore's main boat inlets, can one still take shelter at the casual fishermen's roadside café?
 Business having boomed once during the bridge's construction, this establishment was often times during its patchy history not actively in service; or at least not with regular posted hours.
 And was it actually even a café at all, or instead just a meeting spot beside the neighboring elderly couple's kitchen window?
 Appearing at random times of the morning, at lunchtime and even at dusk, this hospitable pair was always prepared to present (with the transfer of a few coins) a standard unannounced selection: warm rice and a strip of Shutki, fresh phuchkas, a glass of tea or even a variety of cool Shorbot drinks.

-As this eldest son in later years moved on, the same as with his other siblings, to other larger cities and towns outside of their hometown coastal region, the reserved and humble parents always took great pleasure in their children's journeys and adventures, as well as their exotic and sometimes even practical gifts.
+As the eldest son in later years moved on (the same as with his other siblings) to a variety of larger towns and cities outside of the home coastal region, the reserved and humble parents always took great pleasure in recounting their children's adventures, and found much joy from their growing collection of exotic, and sometimes even, practical gifts.